 In addition to the playground, Hyland Lake is home to the Richardson Nature Center, which is stuffed with kid-friendly exhibits, live raptors, a nature play area and very deserving of your time.
 Make plans for your visit there with 10 Things for Kids: Richardson Nature Center & Hyland Lake Park.

-Learn more about family fun at Hyland Lake Park Reserve.
+Learn more about family fun at Hyland Lake Park Reserve, one of the largest parks in Bloomington, Minnesota.

 2. It’s not always winter at Hyland Hills Ski Area